silnrsi/font-gentium/documentation/source/features.md

 #### Macedonian Cyrillic alternates

 *These alternate forms mainly affect italic styles.
-Unlike other features this is activated by tagging the span of text as being in the Macedonian language, not by turning on an OpenType feature.*
+Unlike other features this is activated by tagging the span of text as being in the Macedonian language, not by turning on an OpenType feature.
+It is also not available through TypeTuner Web although a similar feature is supported (cv84).*

 <span class='affects'>Affects: U+0431 U+0433 U+0434 U+043F U+0442 U+0453</span>